lyjia/sircachealot/README.md

 SirCachealot is a very simple memcache-like keystore, licensed under LGPLv3.
 It is built to be modular and present a consistent API.

-Future plans:
+Future plans for 1.0:
-* Rails Cache, Redis, memcache storage modes.
+* Rails cache, Redis, and memcache storage modes.

 ## Installation